The curriculum for our program is:

 21W.892 Internship (12 units)

 GPSW has its own publication, Scope, for which all writing assignments are considered.
 Scope is treated as a professional publication – not everything every student writes is published.
 Rather, the magazine is top-edited as mainstream publications are.
-In addition, the Program has a blog on the PLoS Blogs site, MIT Sciwrite, where students can publish.

 In the spring semester, the Advanced Science Writing Seminar focuses primarily on the prose facet of science writing.
 Advanced Science Documentary focuses on the non-linear multimedia methods of storytelling.
 Students create audio and video works of a variety of lengths.
 Because the class is a hands-on video production class, the Science Writing Program maintains an inventory of equipment for the students to check out and use, including video cameras, tripods, lighting equipment and digital audio recorders.
 The students edit using Final Cut Pro.